 Hi everybody 🙂 we are so glad to finally have time to stop and update our website with such good news.
-Yes, we finally have a documentary!
+Yes, we finally have a 1st cut of our documentary!

-Last Sunday we’ve got our DCP (the copy of the film for Digital Cinema) and next Thursday, July 13, we are going to start showing Flyers to the World: this time in private, to Crowdfunders, Family and Crew members in Barcelona.
+Last Sunday we’ve got a DCP (the 1st copy of this 95 minutes documentary for Digital Cinema) and next Thursday, July 13, we are going to start showing Flyers to the World: this time in a private session, to Crowdfunders, Family and Crew members in Barcelona.
 It’s not a commercial starring, but we hope you can watch it soon in Festivals all around the World.

 Ok, but how did we get here?
 What happened during the whole Post-production?
 Well, we are going to summarize it a little bit, as we didn’t have time to do it during the process.

 9 months ago (it looks like a pregnancy hehe) we went to Galicia to start editing the material.
 We had almost 28 hours of interviews, apart from everything else: old family videos and new professional videos about Nathália, in order to tell her story and introduce the subject of the film: the out-of-body experiences.

 So we started with great meetings with Brân González Patiño, who helped a lot and started to edit some personal sequences, while we discussed everyday the structure and script of the film and Nathália started re-writing the voice over.

 We also used that time to select the material from the interviews, passing from 27 hours to 7 hours and finally, we’ve got 73 minutes of interviews.
 It was too much (but a lot better than 28 hours, of course) as the maximum length of the film should be 90 minutes and we still needed all the Nathália of the documentary… so we still had to keep cutting.